 The Atlantic Fellows for Social and Economic Equity programme, based at the International Inequalities Institute at the London School of Economics and Political Science, is building a global community of people who are committed to using collective leadership to work towards social and economic justice for all.

 In September 2020, the fourth cohort of Atlantic Fellows for Social and Economic Equity will join a community that now includes 68 current and lifelong Fellows from 35 countries across Africa, Asia, Oceania, the Americas and Europe.
-INTEGRIM Fellow Kitti Baracsi is among the 17 social-change leaders who will join the programme in September.

 The fellowship begins with an immersive year at the London School of Economics and Political Science, centred around four learning Modules.
-Non-Residential Fellows are offered an opportunity to investigate inequalities over a period of 12 to 18 months via a set of AFSEE Modules, and practice-based project work, while they remain based in their home and professional contexts, and travel to attend the Modules.
+Non-residential fellows are offered an opportunity to investigate inequalities over a period of 12 to 18 months via a set of AFSEE Modules and practice-based project work while they remain based in their home and professional contexts and travel to attend the Modules.

 At the end of Fellowship first year, they will have the opportunity to build their engagement in the Atlantic Fellows global community in the company of Senior Fellows from all seven Atlantic Fellowships.

 You can learn more about the programme and the incoming Fellows by visiting the AFSEE website.